LC-Linkous/Directory/README.md

   e.g, others.

   Let me know and I'll update them.
-Some repos have been renamed, or code moved, as project have evolved in order to keep things readable.
-I try my best to update all of the links, but occasionally miss one.
+Some repos have been renamed, or code moved, as projects have evolved to keep things readable.
+I try my best to update all the links, but occasionally miss one.

 ### Have you heard of spell check?
   Yes.
 Soemtiems I can even ues it.